Warm Wishes: How These Holiday Gifts Help the Homeless

 “She was crying and extremely grateful.
 She couldn’t stop thanking me,” he says.
 “She told me she hadn’t been given anything in a long time.
 It was a really powerful moment for me because I realized, to us, it’s just a blanket.
 But to someone in her position, it’s shelter.
 It’s protection from the elements.
 It’s so much more.”

-For more information on Beantown Blankets and to order your own, visit beantownblankets.org.This post is a sponsored collaboration between Beantown Blankets and Boston magazine's advertising department.
+For more information on Beantown Blankets and to order your own, visit beantownblankets.org.This is a paid partnership between Beantown Blankets and Boston Magazine's City/Studio